fabri1983/eternity2_solver/README.md

 Profiles (use -Pname):
 	java7, java8: for executing with either JVM.
 	jrockit: intended for running on Oracle's JRockit JVM.
-	mpje: intended for running in cluster/multicore environment using MPJExpress.
+	mpje: intended for running in cluster/multi-core environment using MPJExpress.

 Execution
 ---------
+Create the package first (previous section).
 Go under tools folder and use one of the runXXX commands.
+E.g.:
+	./run.sh

-You can edit the props files for argument modification.
+You can edit the .props files for parameters modification.
+Or you can pass as arguments those arguments oyu only want to change.
+E.g.:
+	./run.sh -Dmin.pos.save.partial=215 -Dui.show=false

 Use run.bat or run.sh for running the e2solver.jar package generated with profiles java7 (default) or java8.
 Use run_jrockit.bat or run_jrockit.sh for running the e2solver_jrockit.jar package generated with profile jrockit.
 Use run_mpje_xxx.bat or run_mpje_xxx.sh for running the e2solver_mpje.jar package generated with profile mpje.